 #2 Blind Artists

-If a stormy day hits and the kids are cooped up indoors, plenty of creative activities can still inspire bonds between campers.
+If a stormy day hits and the kids are cooped up indoors, plenty of creative and fun activities can still inspire bonds between campers.

 Blind Artists is a team- and imagination-building exercise unlike any other.
 Here’s how to do it: